orionop/EduSync/CONTRIBUTING.md

 - Update README.md if you change setup instructions
 - Add JSDoc comments for new functions/components
-- Update CHANGELOG.md with your changes
+- Update CHANGELOG.md with your changes (following the existing format)
 - Keep inline comments clear and helpful
+- Document any new database migrations in `db/migrations/`
+- Update `.env.example` if you add new environment variables

 ## 🔒 Security

 - **Never commit** API keys, secrets, or credentials
-- Use environment variables for sensitive data
+- Use environment variables for sensitive data (prefixed with `VITE_` for client-side)
+- Never log sensitive information in production (use `import.meta.env.DEV` checks)
 - Report security vulnerabilities privately to the maintainer
 - Follow security best practices
+- Ensure all Supabase keys are in `.gitignore`
+- Never expose service role keys in client-side code

 ## ❓ Questions?